 It was interesting to watch the movie knowing the twist (SPOILER – Norman has killed his mother and is pretending to be her) because Hitchcock does not let the audience on this until the very end.
 If you didn’t know what was happening, you would think she was alive and interacting with the characters.

 The movie still holds up and is appropriately creepy and disturbing.

 I zoomed through this book in the past two days, partly because of the new Netflix show.
 Written by Jay Asher in 2007, it follows Clay, a high school student who receives a box of cassette tapes from Hannah, another student who has recently committed suicide.

 On each side of the tapes, Hannah tells the story of one person who contributed to her decision to commit suicide, ranging from a fellow student who was a Peeping Tom in her window to a boy who raped another classmate while she was in the room.
 The book is pretty melodramatic, as is common with a lot of teen fiction and I can definitely see the argument that many have made regarding it glorifying suicide.
 I still may check out the Netflix show to see how they adapted it.
 I’ve heard there are a lot of changed they made.

-I kind of wanted to see the new movie The Circle with Emma Watson, but I generally like the read the book first.
+I kind of wanted to see the new movie The Circle with Emma Watson, but I generally like to read the book first.
 Published in 2013 and written by Dave Eggers, The Circle tells the story of Mae, young professional who gets a job with a large technology company, The Circle.
 The company is a mix of Google, Facebook, PayPal and pretty much any other social media website you can think of.
 Basically, they control everything.